 PERFORMANCE DETAILS: This SL-HF2100 records and plays SuperBetahi-fI in the and speeds.
 It also records and play tapes in SuperHi-Band 6.0 MHz s.
 Audio is Betahi-fi stereo and monaural.
 SuperBeta can be turned off for recording in standard Beta.
 Tapes recorded in monaural will play but not in stereo.
 This VCR was manufactured after Sony purchased the Columbia Pictures group in 1989.
 It therefore is unable to copy factory tapes that were recorded utilizing Copyguard encryption protection.
 To examine a Beta format compatibility chart click here.
 The SL-HF2100 MSRP was $1699.00 in 1988, that's around $3550.00 in todays money.

 *These rating numbers are comparisons between the Beta VCRS within this particular design group.
-Contributing factors are engineering quality, popularity, aesthetics, execution, repair frequency and the number of features and their benefits.
+Contributing factors are engineering quality, popularity, aesthetics, execution, repair frequency, and the number of features and their benefits.
 Analysis is subjective and should not be considered an endorsement.